semaphoreci/semaphore/docs/docs/reference/semaphore-cli.md

 sem get dt --project-id <project-id>
 ```

-To view the details of a given deployment target:
+To view the properties of a given deployment target:

 ```shell
 sem get dt <deployment-target-id>